DylanMeeus/springboot_jwt_blog/_posts/2016-02-05-implementing-social-logins-on-android-google-facebook-twitter-instagram.markdown

 You can call this funcion in the `onCreate` or `onStart` callbacks for the activity.
 With the access token it is then possible to query for information regarding the user by querying `https://api.instagram.com/v1/users/self/?access_token=ACCESS-TOKEN`.
 That is all there is to it!

 ## Aside: Don't Repeat Yourself, use Auth0
 If you've read this far you probably realized supporting several social logins providers is somewhat cumbersome.
 Using our [Lock library]() for Android makes this a breeze.
 Integrating it is as simple as integrating any of the solutions mentioned above, with the added benefit that you pick which social login providers are supported from the settings dashboard.
-Yup, that's it: do this integration once and get as many social login providers with a few clicks!
+Yup, that's it: do this integration once and get as many social login providers as you want with a few clicks!
 Let's see how it is done.

 #### 1. Sign up
 Go to [https://auth0.com/](https://auth0.com/) and <a href="javascript:signup()">sign-up</a>.